oddbird/oddleventy/content/blog/2023/components.md

 this approach is even more JS-forward than my previous experiments:

-1. Start without any template or slots or Shadow DOM
+1. Start without any template or slots or shadow DOM
-2. Don't write any HTML or CSS
+1. Don't write any HTML or CSS
-3. It's all just JavaScript
+1. It's all just JavaScript
-4. Even inside the JavaScript, there's no HTML
+1. Even inside the JavaScript, there's no HTML
-5. Maybe inject inline CSS, or maybe not
+1. Maybe inject inline CSS, or maybe not
-6. More JavaScripting
+1. More JavaScripting
-7. Only JavaScripts
+1. Only JavaScripts
-8. Title the article "_HTML Web Components_"
+1. Title the article "_HTML Web Components_"

 It's a strange argument,
-but the results are compelling.
-Single-purpose and broadly reusable custom elements that augment HTML with extra behavior without adding a lot of overhead.
+but the results are compelling -- single-purpose and broadly reusable custom elements that augment HTML with extra behavior without adding a lot of overhead.